Gourav-s12/Real-time-crawling-Covid-Statistics/README.md

 - Run 'main.py' then choose 'a. data load'

-- Part 2 [Gourav Sarkar]:
+#### Part 2 [Gourav Sarkar]:
-- Extract the data for the 4 fields mentioned for a particular country mentioned in worldmeters_countrylist.txt .
-The grammars are mentioned in the file 'extract_activecases.py' , 'extract_newcases.py' , 'extract_newdeaths.py' and 'extract_newrecoveries.py' .
+- Extract the data for the 4 fields mentioned for a particular country mentioned in worldmeters_countrylist.txt with 'option_new_case.py' , 'option_active_case.py' , 'option_new_recovered.py' and 'option_daily_death.py' .
 After that the outputs are stored into output folder with each country having 4 files like-
 Australlia_active_case.txt , Australlia_new_case.txt , Australlia_daily_death.txt , Australlia_new_recovered.txt .

 *NOTE* All countries mentioned in worldmeters_countrylist.txt do not have all of the 4 fields.
 Some Countries may have 3 or fewer files.